SH20025133/MTC-codes/README.md

 -You shall need to count the number of reads and writes simultaneously in each minute in say two dataframes (execute plot_readratio.ipynb)
 -calculate the ratio
 -and plot if necessary

+/******/

+To generate ST traces for L1 (read & write) run the following scripts -Partitiontrace_ST.py
+-csv_preprocessingST.py

+Check for the files with "_out.csv" within Partition_traces_ST_L1.
+Similarly execute for L2 read&write ST. With these you are ready to do ST fits for the 2 classes across 2 devices.